Bmullerc/hoowks-app/README.md

 My idea was to study React Hooks by creating a mock teaching page.
 With that in mind, I had to research and compile information to be able to explain and create examples while also practicing a lot of other concepts, skills and tools.

 ### Disclaimer
 This is all coming from a student, still grasping a lot of the concepts of front-end development.
 So, if anything is wrong or missing information, I will fix it.
-Also, this was heavely inspired by [W3Schools](https://www.w3schools.com/), [MDN](https://developer.mozilla.org/en-US/) and [React Official Docs](https://reactjs.org/docs/getting-started.html) and most of the information was taken from these sources.
+Also, this was heavily inspired by [W3Schools](https://www.w3schools.com/), [MDN](https://developer.mozilla.org/en-US/) and [React Official Docs](https://reactjs.org/docs/getting-started.html) and most of the information was taken from these sources.

 ### Result Preview
+Mobile Menu
 ![MobileMenu](/MobileMenu.png)

+Mobile
 ![Mobile](/Mobile.png)

+Desktop
 ![Desktop](/Desktop.png)

 ### Live Site